vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

      - Select: 'Save changes'

 2. NAT
-    - NAT tab and select '+SNAT RULE' in the NAT44 Rules
+    - go to the NAT tab and select '+SNAT RULE' in the NAT44 Rules
       - Applied On: **<your>-tenant-external**
       - Original Source IP/Range: **172.16.0.1/24**
       - Translated Source IP/Range: pick an address not already used address from the sub-allocated network IPs